-1 Warning records will be kept by the BRCA Section and for every 2 warnings received during a season.
-5 points will be deducted from a driver's final Championship score.

-- 2 On the award of a 3rd warning in any given season a further 5 points will be deducted from a driver's final Championship score (i.e. 10 points in total). - 3 For every warning thereafter a further 10 points will be deducted from a driver's final Championship score. - 4 Drivers awarded 3 warnings at any one event will be automatically disqualified. - 5 A driver disqualified from an event will be given 3 warnings to his/her annual total (which will affect their final Championship score) and points scored at the meeting in question will be classed as null and void. - 6 Rule15 may apply at any time during the race event, including practice and warm up periods(i.e. not just the time frame of an actual race), practice, heats, finals, as well as outside of periods of racing where applicable. - The driver is responsible for the conduct of his mechanics and/or team manager penalties may be awarded to a driver due to infringements by them. - 8 If, in the event, an incident is not specifically covered within Rule 15, an appropriate penalty may be given, on agreement of the majority of Committee members present.
+- 1 Warning records will be kept by the BRCA Section and for every 2 warnings received during a season, 5 points will be deducted from a driver's final Championship score. - 2 On the award of a 3rd warning in any given season a further 5 points will be deducted from a driver's final Championship score (i.e. 10 points in total). - 3 For every warning thereafter a further 10 points will be deducted from a driver's final Championship score. - 4 Drivers awarded 3 warnings at any one event will be automatically disqualified. - 5 A driver disqualified from an event will be given 3 warnings to his/her annual total (which will affect their final Championship score) and points scored at the meeting in question will be classed as null and void. - 6 Rule15 may apply at any time during the race event, including practice and warm up periods(i.e. not just the time frame of an actual race), practice, heats, finals, as well as outside of periods of racing where applicable. - 7 The driver is responsible for the conduct of his mechanics and/or team manager penalties may be awarded to a driver due to infringements by them. - 8 If, in the event, an incident is not specifically covered within Rule 15, an appropriate penalty may be given, on agreement of the majority of Committee members present.

-CHAMPIONSHIP DETAILS 16
+16 CHAMPIONSHIP DETAILS

-- The Entry Fee for meetings is to be reviewed annually at the Section's AGM [a] [b] - There will be four BRCA Championships within the Nationals framework:

-- National Championship all drivers competing at an event during the season.
-Clubman Championship all drivers who have not finished in a top 30 placing in a prior year's National Championship during the last 3 years prior to the year of the current Championship starting.
-Drivers who achieve more than one Grand Final in a season shall be disqualified from the Clubman's Championship in that same year. - 3 Junior Championship open to drivers under the age of 16 on1st January of the current season.
-4 Over 40s Championship open to drivers over the age of 40 on 1st January of the current season. - All Championships will run concurrently for both qualifying and finals. - (i)The winner of the Grand Final will receive 127 Championship Points, 2nd place will receive 125 points, third 124 points, down to 126th place receiving 1 point.
-The top qualifier from the event's qualification rounds (not from semi-final results) will receive 3 extra points, the 2nd highest qualifier 2 extra points and the 3rd highest qualifier 1 [c] . extra point
+- [a] The Entry Fee for meetings is to be reviewed annually at the Section's AGM. - [b] There will be four BRCA Championships within the Nationals framework: - 1 National Championship all drivers competing at an event during the season. - 2 Clubman Championship all drivers who have not finished in a top 30 placing in a prior year's National Championship during the last 3 years prior to the year of the current Championship starting.
+Drivers who achieve more than one Grand Final in a season shall be disqualified from the Clubman's Championship in that same year. - 3 Junior Championship open to drivers under the age of 16 on 1st January of the current season.
+End of season awards to be presented to the top 3 juniors and top 3 under 13 juniors.
+An under 13 junior to be under the age of 13 on 1st January of the current season. - 4 Over 40s Championship open to drivers over the age of 40 on 1st January of the current season.

+All Championships will run concurrently for both qualifying and finals.

+[c] (i)The winner of the Grand Final will receive 127 Championship Points, 2nd place will receive 125 points, third 124 points, down to 126th place receiving 1 point.
+The top qualifier from the event's qualification rounds (not from semi-final results) will receive 3 extra points, the 2nd highest qualifier 2 extra points and the 3rd highest qualifier 1 extra point.

 (ii) A separate points system will be used for the Clubman/Junior/Over40s to allocate points gained by competitors in their respective Championships - this will run as well as, not as a replacement for, the National Championship scoring.
-The highest placed competitor for the relevant Championship for the meeting will receive 127 points; 2nd place will receive 125, etc. The top 3 qualifiers in each Championship will receive extra points in line with c[i]above. (iii) Extra qualifying points for each Championship will not be awarded in the event of a meeting being cut short and meeting overall results based on some or all of qualifying - i.e. only meeting result points will score in that situation.
+The highest placed competitor for the relevant Championship for the meeting will receive 127 points; 2nd place will receive 125, etc. The top 3 qualifiers in each Championship will receive extra points in line with c[i]above.

+(iii) Extra qualifying points for each Championship will not be awarded in the event of a meeting being cut short and meeting overall results based on some or all of qualifying - i.e. only meeting result points will score in that situation.